 Field-hunting tip

-Look in dolomitic marble of the lengenbach deposit country — that is the host setting where heptasartorite typically forms.
+Look in dolomitic marble of the lengenbach deposit country, the host setting where heptasartorite typically forms.
 If you start seeing realgar, orpiment, pyrite in float, you are in the right ground.
 Field specimens usually show a striated prismatic crystals habit, so train your eye for that shape before scanning the outcrop.